Ahmed Wali Karzai: CIA connections

-In October 2009, The New York Times reported that Ahmed Wali Karzai received payments from the CIA for "a variety of services", including the recruitment of the Kandahar Strike Force, an Afghan paramilitary force run by the CIA in the Kandahar region.
+In October 2009, The New York Times reported that Ahmed Wali Karzai received payments from the Central Intelligence Agency for "a variety of services", including the recruitment of the Kandahar Strike Force, an Afghan paramilitary force run by the CIA in the Kandahar region.
 It also stated that he was paid for allowing the CIA and U.S. special forces to rent the former residence of Taliban supreme leader Mullah Omar.
 However, Karzai has denied taking any payment from the CIA.
 U.S. Senator John Kerry and former Afghan Ambassador to the United States, Said Tayeb Jawad, defended Karzai in recent years, Kerry saying "We should not condemn Ahmed Wali Karzai or damage our critical relations with his brother, President Karzai, on the basis of newspaper articles or rumors" and Jawad saying, "There is presence of the intelligence, there's presence of many institutions of the United States and NATO countries in Afghanistan, why don't they come up with a clear evidence of any corruption involving the president or his family?"

 Assassination

 Karzai survived a number of assassination attempts by Taliban militants and at least two attacks against his office in Kandahar: one in November 2008 and the other in April 2009.
 According to Karzai himself, he had survived a total of nine assassination attempts.

 On 12 July 2011, Karzai was assassinated by his long-time head of security, Sardar Mohammad.
 Reports say that Wali was shot twice with a pistol, once in the head and once in the chest, as he was coming out of the bathroom inside his residence.
 Abdul Raziq, Police Chief of Kandahar, stated that the assailant Sardar Mohammad was well known by the Karzai family.
 He had served as Wali Karzai's most trusted security guard for the last seven years.
 "As he entered Wali's room, Wali came out of his bathroom.
 Mohammad fired twice at Wali without any conversation passing between the two.
 Wali received one bullet in the chest and second in the head," Abdul Raziq said.
-The assailant was immediately killed by other bodyguards and then his body was hanged at a city square on public view.
+The assailant was immediately killed by other bodyguards and his body was then hanged at a city square in public view.
 In the meantime, Karzai's body was taken to Mirwais Hospital in Kandahar.